 Annual training will also be provided to all employees and students on issues related to Title IX.
-The primary sources of Title IX training on the Tennessee campus, Online campus, and various extension sites are the lead Title IX Coordinator and the Vice President for Student Services.
-The primary sources of Title IX training on the Florida campus are the branch Title IX Coordinator and the Director of Student Life.
+The primary sources of Title IX training on the Tennessee campus, Online campus, and various extension sites are the lead Title IX Coordinator.
+The primary sources of Title IX training on the Florida campus are the Title IX Coordinator and the Director of Student Life.
 These designated university officials should have the most current knowledge of federal and state laws, regulations, and policies relating to Title IX.
 Since these university officials are the most informed members of the university community with regard to the university's Title IX responsibilities, they are best prepared to train others in the appropriate responses to a Title IX complaint or potential sex discrimination situation that needs special attention and/or corrective action.